Breast cancer survivor offers wisdom at Faulkner satellite center

-The Adult Palliative Care Program at Dana-Farber/Brigham and Women's Cancer Center helps adults with cancer live as well as possible while facing a serious or life-threatening illness.
+The Adult Palliative Care Program, part of the Department of Psychosocial Oncology and Palliative Care, helps adults with cancer live as well as possible while facing a serious or life-threatening illness.

 Palliative care can be helpful through all stages of illness.
 Early on, it can help make medical treatments more tolerable; at later stages, it can reduce suffering, help you carry on with daily life, assist you in planning for future medical care, and provide support for living with a life-threatening illness.